 Then, in 1995, we had the first technological popularity contest: call waiting.
 You’re on the phone and you hear a beep.
 You look down at your phone display and see who’s calling.
 Then, you have a decision to make.
 Is that first call more important or are you ready to ditch that first call for the new, younger call that just came over the line?
 Tough decisions!

 Smartphone Caller ID

 With the introduction of the mobile phone, caller ID fell by the wayside for a few years until Android brought it back to life.
 Now, platforms like the Hiya app tell your customers who’s calling with a branded caller ID display.
 We’ve come a long way from smoke signals, number of rings, telephone operators, etc. These days, your caller ID gives you social updates, call & text blocking and even the weather from where your caller’s located.
 We’re practically the Jetsons.

 When your contact center makes a call, you are sending your number.
 Then the service provider of your customer looks up the name associated with your number.
 However, Hiya allows you to display much more branded information than is possible with traditional caller ID displays.
 This is possible because of Hiya’s extensive customer reach to customers of the largest network in the world.
 Instead of service providers looking up your name, customers with the Hiya platform are able to see your information come through directly.

 Why You Need a Caller ID Display

 Customers are picking up the phone less and less.
 This is making it increasingly difficult to communicate necessary information.
-What’s worse, is when a customer doesn’t receive a call they are expecting, their opinion of your brand goes down.
+What’s worse is when a customer doesn’t receive a call they are expecting, their opinion of your brand is negatively affected.
 Displaying a branded caller ID with your company name, logo and reason for calling will show your customer who is calling so they’ll pick up the phone.

-Now that you know how branded caller ID displays can help your contact center reach its goals, level up your entire voice performance strategy with Hiya’s Beyond Caller ID eBook.
+Now that you know how branded caller ID displays can help your contact center reach its goals, level up your entire voice performance strategy with ourBranded Caller ID Buyer's Guide.